paritytech/polkadot/roadmap/implementers-guide/src/node/availability/availability-distribution.md

 This subsystems monitors currently occupied cores for all active leaves.
 For each occupied core it will spawn a task fetching the erasure chunk which has the `ValidatorIndex` of the node.
-For this an `AvailabilityFetchingRequest` is issued, via substrate's generic request/response protocol.
+For this an `ChunkFetchingRequest` is issued, via substrate's generic request/response protocol.

 The spawned task will start trying to fetch the chunk from validators in